Steve Purcell

 Purcell collaborated with Nelvana to create a Sam & Max television series in 1997, and briefly worked as an animator for Industrial Light & Magic after leaving LucasArts.
-He is currently employed in the story development department at Pixar.
+At Pixar, he co-wrote and co-directed the 2012 film Brave and developed a miniseries for the Cars franchise, Cars on the Road.

 Career

 Early career

-Purcell entered into a career with comic books while an undergraduate at the California College of the Arts in 1980; he produced comic strips for the weekly newsletter.
-These strips featured Sam and Max, an anthropomorphic dog and rabbit duo who work as vigilantes and private investigators; Purcell drew the first strip the night before the deadline.
-Following his graduation in 1982, Purcell became involved in freelance illustration, working briefly for Marvel Comics, Chaosium, and on Steven Moncuse's Fish Police series.
+Purcell began creating comic books while an undergraduate at the California College of the Arts in 1980; he produced comic strips for the weekly newsletter.
+The strips featured Sam and Max, an anthropomorphic dog and rabbit duo who work as vigilantes and private investigators.
+Purcell drew the first strip the night before the deadline.
+After graduating in 1982, he became involved in freelance illustration working briefly for Marvel Comics, Chaosium, and on Steven Moncuse's Fish Police series.
 Moncuse approached Purcell about the possibility of another comic book series to accompany his well-performing Fish Police series in 1987.
 Purcell agreed, and wrote his first feature-length comic using the characters of Sam and Max.
 The 32-page comic was published by Fishwrap Productions in 1987.
-The comic contained two Sam & Max stories: "Monkeys Violating the Heavenly Temple", a name that Purcell found on a firework and thought was appropriate; and "Night of the Gilded Heron-Shark".
-Purcell published a further story in a 1987 issue of Critters titled "Night of the Cringing Wildebeest".
-These three stories established the basics for Purcell's future work with the characters.
+The comic contained two Sam & Max stories: "Monkeys Violating the Heavenly Temple", a name which Purcell found on a firework and thought was appropriate; and "Night of the Gilded Heron-Shark".
+Purcell published another story in a 1987 issue of Critters titled "Night of the Cringing Wildebeest".
+The three stories established the basics for Purcell's future work with the characters.